-- 7. The plaintiff Sharlene Hudson ("Sharlene") was an employee of CSC.
-She currently resides in Stilesville, New Brunswick. - 8.
+- 11. The plaintiff Sharlene Hudson ("Sharlene") was an employee of CSC.
+She currently resides in Stilesville, New Brunswick. - 12.
 The plaintiff Brinda Wilson-Demuth ("Brinda") worked as an employee of CSC, including at its National Headquarters.
-She currently resides in Ottawa, Ontario.

-- 9. The defendant, Her Majesty the Queen (the "Crown"), is liable for the acts, omissions, negligence and malfeasance of CSC's employees and management who were at all material times Crown servants, pursuant to the Crown Liability and Proceedings Act, RSC 1985, c C-50. - 10.
+She currently resides in Ottawa, Ontario. - The plaintiffs bring this action on their own behalf and on behalf of all female current and former employees of CSC.
+They also bring the action on behalf of a derivative class of all individuals who are entitled to assert a claim pursuant to the Family Law Act, RSO 1990 c F 3 and comparable legislation in other provinces and territories (the "Family Class"). - 14.
+The defendant, Her Majesty the Queen (the "Crown"), is liable for the acts, omissions, negligence and malfeasance of CSC's employees and management who were at all material times Crown servants, pursuant to the Crown Liability and Proceedings Act, RSC 1985, c C-50. - 15.
 CSC is responsible for administering court-imposed sentences of two years or more for adult offenders, including the care and custody of inmates, the provision of programs that contribute to the rehabilitation of offenders and the preparation of inmates for release.
 CSC is also responsible for supervising offenders on parole and on other forms of conditional release within the community.